stibbons1990/hex/docs/projects/self-hosting.md

 #### Headless Steam

 [Headless Steam Service](https://github.com/Steam-Headless/docker-steam-headless/tree/master?tab=readme-ov-file#headless-steam-service)
-could be useful to play some of the oldest games in a browser while away no holidays.
+could be useful to play some of the oldest games in a browser while away on holidays.
 [GeForce NOW](https://play.geforcenow.com/mall/) looks great but it would only make sense for the more modern games and I'm still playing old games from 10-25 years ago.
 Having my own self-hosted service I can play old games from anywhere, possibly even from a mobile